aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_3.md

 Try navigating to `{FRONTEND URL}/admin?password=ilovecats`, which is the approval interface for admins.

+{{% notice info %}}
-> **Notice**: The time it takes to load the preview of the hats takes longer than the previous version.
+The time it takes to load the preview of the hats takes longer than the previous version.
 A blank black screen appears before finally displaying the hats.
+{{% /notice %}}

 Then, open Pixie to see what's going on!
 Just like before, run the `px/cluster` script to gain an overview of what is happening in the cluster.